lloydsargent/Raspberry-Pico2-Qemu/README.md

     select UNIMP
 ```

-This allows Kconfig to know about the RP2350
+This allows Kconfig to know about the RP2350 and what to expect.
+What do they mean?
+I'm sure someone can tell you.
+It just won't be me.

 * Step 6